adamfowleruk/mljs/planning.md

 ## Upcoming releases

 Targets for 1.4 (Feb 2014) - Theme: Visualisations
- - Widgets: Search Results
+ - IN PROGRESS Widgets: Search Results
   - IN PROGRESS Add support for pluggable rendering for areas of result pane:-
    - DONE all (as now)
-   - title
+   - IN PROGRESS title
    - result summary (short, snippeting or non snippeting)
    - expanded result summary (controlled by action or global show detailed results setting)
    - thumbnail(s) on right hand side with navigation if multiple